Booked: 9 Ways to Find Podcast Guests

 HARO-type sites

 Sites like HARO (Help a Reporter Out) allow you to send our requests to the site’s community for quotes and even offer podcast slots.
-One marketing podcast is an entry on the lists of asks on the HARO email for comments daily.
+One marketing podcast is an entry on the lists of asks on the HARO email for comments basically daily.

 LinkedIn and social media posts